pupil-labs/pupil-docs/alpha-lab/gaze-on-face/index.md

 For example, a wearer too far from the target face can result in facial landmarks appearing too small in the scene video.
 At the same time, sub-optimal viewing angles can cause AOIs on facial landmarks to be too small, and/or overlap.
 A wearer that is both close and directly facing the target face is therefore more optimal.

-It is therefore important to optimize the AOI radius depending on the target’s proximity and viewing angle.
-A small AOI radius might not cover the whole facial landmark of interest, leading to inaccurate gaze mapping.
+It is also important to optimize the AOI radius depending on the target’s proximity and viewing angle.
+A small AOI radius might not cover the whole facial landmark of interest.
 Conversely, a larger AOI radius might cause AOIs to overlap.
 Overlap can make it difficult to distinguish exactly which landmark was being gazed at.

 ## Steps To Recreate
 1. Download a [Timeseries Data + Scene video]() from your project in Pupil Cloud.